Georgia / Discovery

 How the deadline works

 Under O.C.G.A. § 9-11-34(b)(2), the response to the request for production is due within 30 days after service of the request for production.
-A defendant may respond within 45 days after service of the summons and complaint.
+A defendant need not respond before 45 days after service of the summons and complaint.
+A motion to dismiss filed before or at the time of answering automatically stays discovery for 90 days or until the court rules, whichever is sooner, and extends this deadline by the length of the stay (O.C.G.A. § 9-11-12(j), SB 68 (2025)) — this calculator does NOT account for that stay.
 When the triggering paper is served by mail, O.C.G.A. § 9-11-6(e) adds 3 days for service by mail or e-mail.
 A deadline landing on a weekend or court holiday moves to the next business day.

 - Served by mail?
 O.C.G.A. § 9-11-6(e) adds 3 days for service by mail or e-mail.
 Select “Service by mail” above and the calculator applies it.